-- lead the planning, implementation and development of procedures for Safeguarding in Friends' School - train teaching staff, non-teaching staff, pupil prefects and pupil mentors - provide Safeguarding guidelines for visitors to School - ensure that all pupils have been appropriately informed about the arrangements for Safeguarding in School - give guidance to staff in a Code of Conduct re the exercise of their responsibilities (Appendix 2) - receive concerns and reports from staff on possible or actual instances of Child Abuse - collate details of such reports or concerns - inform the Principal - report incidents or suspicions of Child Abuse happening in or outside School to Social Services/SEELB Duty Officer on common format referral tool, the UNOCINI - liaise with outside agencies
+- lead the planning, implementation and development of procedures for Safeguarding in Friends' School - train teaching and non-teaching staff and provide guidance in a Code of Conduct (Appendix 2) - attend relevant training for DTs/DDTs in line with statutory requirements - provide Safeguarding guidelines for temporary visitors to School, e.g. coaching staff and student teachers - ensure that all pupils have been appropriately informed about the arrangements for Safeguarding in School - receive concerns and reports from staff on all Safeguarding matters - collate details of such reports or concerns through Notes of Concern and the Safeguarding List - keep the Principal informed of incidents and developments - report incidents or suspicions of Child Abuse happening in or outside School to Social Services/SEELB Duty Officer on common format referral tool, the UNOCINI - liaise with outside agencies - liaise with parents concerned, as appropriate

-- liaise with parents concerned, as appropriate - ensure that there is appropriate support available to children and young people on the Child Protection register, have disclosed abuse or are considered at particular risk - liaise with all parents re the Safeguarding Policy every two years - ensure that there is a timetabled annual review of the Safeguarding Policy and procedures by the Leadership Team - report to Governors annually - plan opportunities within the Learning for Life and Work curriculum to address issues with pupils
+- ensure that there is appropriate support available to children and young people on the Child Protection register, have disclosed abuse or are considered at particular risk - communicate the Safeguarding Policy every two years with parents - ensure that there is a timetabled annual review of the Safeguarding Policy and procedures by the Leadership Team - report to Governors annually - plan opportunities within the Learning for Life and Work curriculum to address issues with pupils

-(d) Staff will:
+(d)Staff will:

-- take steps to ensure that pupils in their care are protected from harm - attend annual Safeguarding training - be alert for signs and symptoms of possible Child Abuse (See Appendix 1) - know who is the Designated Teacher and Deputy Designated Teacher - be familiar with the School's Safeguarding Policy - be familiar with the School's Anti Bullying Policy - know and follow the Safeguarding procedures - know and follow guidance on talking with children in the event of a disclosure - report disclosures or concerns re possible abuse to Designated Teacher or Deputy, in the first instance - Keep a brief written record of details - ensure that their own professional conduct is prudent
+- take steps to ensure that pupils in their care are protected from harm - attend annual Safeguarding training - be alert for signs and symptoms of possible Child Abuse (See Appendix 1) - know who the Designated Teacher and Deputy Designated Teachers are - be familiar with the School's Safeguarding Policy - be familiar with the School's Anti Bullying Policy - know and follow the Safeguarding procedures - know and follow guidance on talking with children in the event of a disclosure - report disclosures or concerns of possible abuse to Designated Teacher or Deputy, via a Note of Concern - Keep a brief written record of details - ensure that their own professional conduct is prudent

-5 SIGNS AND SYMPTOMS
+5. SIGNS AND SYMPTOMS

 Child Abuse occurs when a child is neglected, harmed or not provided with proper care.

 Staff in School are well placed to observe symptoms in pupils' appearance, behaviour, learning progress, attendance or language which may indicate incidents of actual or possible Child Abuse.